404notfoundT0T/CT_Classification/README.md

 ## Image Preprocessing

-We provide three specialized preprocessing methods for medical images:
+We provide bayesian Wavelet Denosing preprocessing methods for medical images:

 ### 0. None (Baseline)
 - **Method**: Raw images with only resizing